U.S. lawmakers ask Google to fix abortion searches that lead women to "fake clinics" - ExBulletin

 U.S. lawmakers ask Google to fix abortion searches that lead women to “fake clinics”

+The letter to Alphabet Chief Executive Officer Sundar Pichai was signed by 14 Senators and 7 US members of the House of Representatives.

+The letter to Alphabet Chief Executive Officer Sundar Pichai was signed by 14 Senators and 7 US members of the House of Representatives.

-Washington: US legislators have asked Alphabet Inc’s leading Google search engine to provide accurate results to those seeking an abortion.
+US legislators are asking Alphabet Inc’s leading Google search engine to provide accurate results to those seeking an abortion.

+(Sign up for the Technology Newsletter Todays Cache for insights into new themes where technology, business and policies intersect.
+Click here to subscribe for free.)

 The request was sent by letter, with top signatories being Senator Mark Warner and Senator Elissa Slotkin, sent to Google on Friday and first reported by Reuters.